 Apple’s Lightning port can’t send analog signals.
-We know this because if you want to use a set of analog headphones with any iPhone newer than the iPhone 7, you’ll need a.
+We know this because if you want to use a set of analog headphones with any iPhone newer than the iPhone 7, you’ll need a Lightning-to-3.5mm headphone adapter.
 And if it can’t send analog signals, it follows that it can’t receive them either.

 This explains why the Lightning-to-3.5mm audio cable does its analog-to-digital conversion — the signal going into the AirPods Max’s lighting port must be digital.

 Apple could sell a Lightning-to-Lightning cable to deliver that digital signal, but it has never opted to do so, perhaps because you’d need a USB-A and USB-C adapter to use that cable with Apple’s other products and that starts to get messy.
 And Apple is all about simplicity, not messiness.